ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 You should now be able to run Chirp with:```dotnet run``` and access it at http://localhost:5273 when it is running

 #### Release
-To run the release first go to the main page of the Repository and click on the [release section](https://github.com/ITU-BDSA2024-GROUP20/Chirp/releases).
+To run the release, first go to the main page of the Repository and click on the [release section](https://github.com/ITU-BDSA2024-GROUP20/Chirp/releases).

 Find the latest version and download one of the following files depending on your operations system: